A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Results

 The \textit{in situ button} annotation is empty for 5 participants: \textit{eed7}, \textit{36fd}, \textit{74e4}, \textit{90a4} and \textit{d8f2}.
-Labels are only partially set or missing entirely for this annotation method and we therefore assume that participants tending to forget to press the button on the smartwatch.
+Labels are only partially set or missing entirely for this annotation method and we therefore assume that participants tend to forget to press the button on the smartwatch.
 Both tables, \ref{tab:avg_consistency} and \ref{tab:cohen_kappa}, support this assumption, as this labeling method shows a high percentage of missing annotations as well as a low Cohen $\kappa$ score of 0.36\% (week 1) and 0.39\% (week 2).
 The \textit{pure self-recall} method \circled{3}, visible on the 2nd upper layer, is often misaligned compared to the in situ methods as well as the \textit{time-series recall} method \circled{4}.
 Participants tend to round up or down the start- and stop-time in steps of 5 or 10 minutes.
 For example, the annotations in Figure \ref{fig:label_comparison} given by the subjects \textit{2b88}, \textit{834b} or \textit{f30d}, show such incorrectly annotated data.
 The pink color represents the class \textit{walking}.
-With a closer look on the corresponding time-series data, one can see that the \textit{in situ button} annotation (bottom layer) and \textit{time-series recall} annotation (top layer) rather belongs to the typical periodically pattern of walking than the period labeled by \textit{pure self-recall}.
-A consistent reliable performance in all labeling methods can only be observed at the participants \textit{4531} and \textit{fc25}.
-Other participants like \textit{eed7}, \textit{36fd}, \textit{74e4} or \textit{a506} are very precise in their annotations across methods, but are missing at least one layer of labels.
-The complete collection of visualizations is available in our dataset repository\footnote{\url{https://doi.org/10.5281/zenodo.7654684}}
+With a closer look at the corresponding time-series data, one can see that the \textit{in situ button} annotation (bottom layer) and \textit{time-series recall} annotation (top layer) belongs to the typical periodic pattern of walking than the period labeled by \textit{pure self-recall}.